 Just as important, replace your fuel filter when it’s damaged.
-And if your generator doesn’t have one, add one.
-The fuel filter will screen dirt and rust particles from the fuel.
+And if your generator doesn’t have one, go ahead and add one.
+Fuel filters are great at screening out dirt and rust particles from the fuel.

 #5 Replace engine oil

-Important Note: it’s good practice to check your engine oil before starting.
-Running your generator with an empty oil tank will damage your engine.
-And to no surprise, your generator won’t run.
+Important Note: Make it a habit to check your engine oil before starting.
+Running your generator with an empty oil tank can damage your engine.

 #6 Check for leaks

-- Fuel tanks: fuel tanks become brittle over time.
-Welds on seams weaken, and corrosion and punctures happen.
-This happens from extreme temperatures, overfilling, and the build-up of acids and salt.
+- Fuel tanks: Over time, fuel tanks can become brittle, as welds on seams weaken, and corrosion and punctures set in.
+Extreme temperatures, overfilling, and acid and salt build-up are typically the culprits.

-- Pipes: pipes become loose.
-Also, they experience the same wear and tear as fuel tanks.
+- Pipes: Pipes can become loose and experience the same wear and tear as fuel tanks.

-- Shut-off valve: valves become loose and damaged over time.
+- Shut-off valve: Valves can become loose and damaged from normal usage.

 #8 Check your spark plugs